peakyragnar/hx/documentation/how-full-system-works.md

 ## 4. End-to-End Flows

 ### Claim Evaluation
-1. A visitor loads `https://heretix.ai` (Vercel) and submits a claim through the form.
+1. A visitor loads `https://heretix.ai` (Render static site) and submits a claim through the form.
 2. JS posts to `https://api.heretix.ai/api/checks/run` with cookies (if signed in) and optional mock flag.
 3. FastAPI executes the RPL harness, stores the result in Neon (`checks`, `usage_ledger`), and returns aggregates (probability, CI, stability).
 4. The UI renders the response and updates the usage meter by calling `/api/me`.